 The situation has improved since and an uneasy calm prevails for now.

 This is not the first time Cauvery-related violence has erupted in Karnataka.
-In 1990, for instance, violence — far more serious than the recent one — targeting Tamils and their property tore Bengaluru apart.
+In 1990, for instance, violence — far more serious than the recent outbreak — targeting Tamils and their property tore Bengaluru apart.

 Indeed, years of water distress in the region have inevitably seen protests in the Cauvery Basin in Karnataka and Tamil Nadu and violence in Bengaluru.

 The Cauvery dispute can be traced to the late 19th century.
-Agreements were reached between the princely state of Mysore and the Madras Presidency but these deals between 1892 and 1924 failed to calm the waters; Madras Presidency, being then part of the British Empire, had the upper hand in the dispute, resulting in an agreement that was unfair to Mysore, Karnataka claims.
+Agreements were reached between the princely state of Mysore and the Madras presidency but these deals between 1892 and 1924 failed to calm the waters; Madras presidency, being then part of the British Empire, had the upper hand in the dispute, resulting in an agreement that was unfair to Mysore, Karnataka claims.

 Additionally, Karnataka’s construction of reservoirs on the Cauvery and its tributaries without Tamil Nadu’s consent has resulted in less water flowing into the lower riparian state.
 It prompted Tamil Nadu to call for the setting up of a tribunal to settle the conflict.

 In 1990, the Cauvery Water Disputes Tribunal was established.
 In a unanimous decision in 2007, it determined that of the 740 thousand million cubic feet (tmcft) of water available every year in the entire Cauvery river basin, Tamil Nadu would get 419 tmcft, Karnataka 270 tmcft, Kerala 30 tmcft and Puducherry 7 tmcft.
 The final award of 2013 clarified that of Tamil Nadu’s share, 192 tmcf should flow from Karnataka.
 It also provided for a monthly schedule for the water releases.